yandex-cloud/docs/en/lockbox/security/index.md

 ---
-title: "Access management in {{ lockbox-full-name }}"
+title: Access management in {{ lockbox-full-name }}
-description: "Access management in {{ lockbox-full-name }}, a secret storage system.
-The section describes which resources you can assign roles to, which roles exist in the service, and which roles are required for particular actions."
+description: "Access management in the service for storing secrets — {{ lockbox-full-name }}.
+The section describes which resources a role can be assigned to, which roles operate in the service, which roles are required for a particular action."
 ---

 # Access management in {{ lockbox-name }}